-Unfortunately, businesses fail or can take a long time to get to the point where they start returning a profit and so relying on your business as your "retirement plan" is not a good approach because you risk lost time as well as the loss of potential earnings you could get from the growth of your retirement accounts and the power of compounding.
+Unfortunately, businesses fail or can take a long time to get to the point where they start returning a profit.
+So relying on your business as your "retirement plan" is not a good approach because you risk lost time.
+In addition, you risk the loss of potential earnings you could get from the growth of your retirement accounts and the power of compounding.

-That being said, saving for retirement can be tricky for you as a full time entrepreneur due to an inconsistent income and that fact that you have to research and establish your retirement savings on your own compared to if you worked for an employer that has already laid the ground work for you.
+That being said, saving for retirement can be tricky for you as a full-time entrepreneur due to an inconsistent income and that fact that you have to research and establish your retirement savings on your own.
+This is in comparison to if you worked for an employer that has already laid the groundwork for you.

-A great place to start is to figure out how much you will need to live on each year when you get to retirement (multiplied by the retirement average of 20 to 25 years) so you can set a goal towards how much you'll need to save each year in order to achieve that goal.
+A great place to start is to figure out how much you will need to live on each year when you get to retirement.
+You want to multiply this number by the retirement average of 20 to 25 years.
+This way you can set a goal towards how much you'll need to save each year in order to reach your savings milestone.

 Once you've established the amount you need to save over the long term, it's time to set up your retirement accounts.
 For small business owners, there are a variety of options to choose from and some examples in the US include:

 The SEP self-employed) IRA

 This plan is similar to a traditional IRA in that it is tax-deductible and is great if you are the sole employee of your business.
 You can contribute up to 25% of your income up to a maximum of $54,000 (in 2017) to this retirement account.